dmbarbour/wikilon/docs/AwelonLang.md

 ### Named Local Variables

 An intriguing opportunity for editable views is support for local variables, like lambdas and let expressions.
 This would ameliorate use cases where point-free programming is pointlessly onerous, such as working with fixpoints or algebraic math expressions.
 It also supports a more conventional programming style where desired.

-Consider a let or lambda syntax of form:
+Consider a syntactic sugar for let or lambda assignment of form:

-        \ X Y Z -> CODE ==  "\X Y Z"(a2)d CODE'

-This plucks three items off the stack, giving them local names within `CODE`.
-On the right hand side, the special comment - `"\X Y Z"(a2)d` - enables the view to later recover the variable names for future edits.
-We can compute `CODE' = T(Z, T(Y, T(X, CODE)))` using a simple algorithm:
+        -> X Y Z; EXPR

+This should pluck three values off the stack, giving local names `X`, `Y`, and `Z` within `EXPR`, and produce equivalent code without the variables.
+I'll preserve stack order, such that `Z` would be the top item on the stack.
+Hence, the following is true:

+        -> X Y Z; == -> Z; -> Y; -> X;

+Translation may then occur one variable at a time.

+        EXPR == X T(X,EXPR)     for any value X

-        T(X, E) | E does not contain X      => d E T(X, X)                             =>
+        T(X,E) | E does not contain X       => d E T(X,X)                              =>
-        T(X, [onF][onT] if)                 => [T(X, onF)][T(X, onT)] if
-        T(X, [E])                           => [T(X,E)] b
+        T(X,[E])                            => [T(X,E)] b
-        T(X, F G)
+        T(X,F G)
             | only F contains X             => T(X,F) G
             | only G contains X             => [F] a T(X,G)
-            | otherwise                     => c [T(X,F)] a T(X,G)
+            | F and G contain X             => c [T(X,F)] a T(X,G)

-This algorithm is adapted from the partial evaluation optimization leveraging free variables.
-The main difference from the optimization is that we know our variables are value words and we may desire special handling for conditional behaviors like `if` to avoid copying data into each branch.

-Lambdas can be leveraged into let expressions (like `let var = expr in CODE` or `CODE where var = expr`) or the Haskell `do` notation.
-Local recursion is possible if a view automatically introduces a fixpoint.
-Further, with variables we can feasibly introduce infix expressions like `((X + Y) * X)`, though our view may need to embed assumptions about arity and preferred associativity of the chosen operators.
+That much is sufficient, avoids unnecessary copies, and conveniently uses only Awelon primitive words.
+But assuming certain words, we could further optimize conditional behaviors to eliminate unnecessary copying and composition of variables into conditional paths:

+        T(X, [onT][onF]if)                  => [T(X,onT)][T(X,onF)]if

+Similarly, it is feasible to optimize splitting of tuples.
+Anyhow, this gives us a convenient translation from a lambda calculus and simplifies data plumbing and working with closures.

+Local variable names are not semantically meaningful, but are often human meaningful.
+Essentially, they're comments.
+An editable view might recognize comments of form `"lambda X"(a2)d` and rewrite to `-> X;` and inject variables into the following code appropriately, reversing `T(X,E)`.

+        -> X; EXPR == "lambda X"(a2)d T(X,EXPR)

+Assuming local variables, it's also feasible to develop infix notations, e.g. `((X + Y) * X)`.
+Thus we can achieve conveniences of conventional languages where doing so is useful, but keep it at the editable view without complicating the semantics.

 ### Qualified Namespaces